claudiograssia/docker-magento-2/Readme.md

 Add www.test.com as domain visible only from the local machine.<br />
 Open /etc/hosts and add this line: <br />
 0.0.0.0 www.test.com <br />
-at the of the all line
+at the end of all line

 ### Access to database
 Ensure that the container phpmyadmin running<br />